kevindqc/toddmotto.github.io/_posts/2017-05-08-component-architecture-reactive-forms-angular.md

 The code for the store uses a `BehaviorSubject` to notify subscribers of the store's state that it's time to update - updates are driven from the `addPizza` method on this class, which calls `.next()` on the subject to pass the next value.

-Our state for this service is driven from the `state` constant, which holds the initial state at runtime (populating the form with the toppings available for the store, and any existing pizzas in the inventory).
+Our state for this service is driven from the `initialState` constant, which holds the initial state at runtime (populating the form with the toppings available for the store, and any existing pizzas in the inventory).
 This state initialises the `BehaviorSubject`.

 You'll also notice the `pluck` operator to fetch properties from our state and return them as an Observable stream - we have a stream of `pizzas` as well as a stream of `toppings`.